Aschay/debezium-springboot-mysql-kafka/README.md

 # Change data capture with debezium , kafka ,mysql and springboot

-Implementing data replications with cdc design patter via an embedded debezium server that sits on top on kafka (event streaming platerfom) and create events to

-listen to our app-db (mysql database) changes (delete,update and adding operations) at row-level using transactional logs and replicate it in our cdc-db (mysql database )
+Change Data Capture (CDC) is design pattern used  for tracking changes made to the data in a database.

+It can be use to for real Time Analytics, Synchronizing data across geographically distributed systems, Fraud Prevention .

+In this demo It used track any modifications in the database  **real-time** which more efficient than doing regular database scans.

+Replication of data in another database in example (1) and events browsed easily in web ui example (2) .
 # 1.Using embedded debezium with springboot and mysql
+Implementing data replications with cdc design patter via an embedded debezium server that sits on top on kafka (event streaming plateform) and create events to listen to our app-db (mysql database) changes (delete,update and adding operations) at row-level using transactional logs and replicate it in our cdc-db (mysql database )
 ## Configuring the embedded debezium

 ### adding the embedded server to our app